Minkowski content and natural parameterization for the Schramm-Loewner evolution: Proof of Theorem 3.2

-With these results we can follow the proof in \cite[Section 3]{LW}, which proves the corresponding result with distance replaced by conformal radius, to conclude \eqref{twogreen}.
-Just instead of Lemma \cite[2.16]{LW}, we need to have the corresponding one for the distance.
-Namely, we need the following.
+With these results, we can follow the proof in \cite{LW}, Section~3, which proves the corresponding result with distance replaced by conformal radius, to conclude~(\ref{twogreen}).
+We need to replace Lemma 2.16 of \cite{LW}, with the corresponding result for the distance.
+The necessary lemma, written in the notation of this paper, is the following.